Wesseldr/vagrant-QSTK/README.md

 # Vagrant QuantSoftware ToolKit Desktop on Ubuntu 14.x#

-This Vagrant box sets up a fully QuantSoftware ToolKit Ubuntu installation inside a VirtualMachine.
+This Vagrant box sets up a full QuantSoftware ToolKit Ubuntu installation inside a VirtualMachine with Gnome desktop.
 All credits for QuantSoftware Toolkit goes to the team of [QSTK](http://wiki.quantsoftware.org/index.php?title=QuantSoftware_ToolKit), Here we just build a complete VirtualMachine around it so it can be easily used on 'any' os as long as it supports the free software VirtualBox from Oracle